ajay-4455/Final_project_guvi/Kannada_MNIST_README.md

 ## Project Structure

 - `data/`: Directory to store the dataset
-- `notebooks/`: Jupyter notebooks for each experiment with different PCA component sizes
+- `notebooks/`: Kannada_MNIST_Classification_project Jupyter notebooks for all experiments with different PCA component sizes in each cell
-- `README.md`: Project overview
+- `Kannada_MNIST_README.md`: Project overview